 Both of Curie’s parents were educators who made sure their four daughters had the same access to learning as their son.
 She excelled in physics and math.
 Through her work with uranium, she coined the term “radioactivity” and helped create the field of atomic physics.
 She and her husband, Pierre, also discovered the radioactive elements polonium and radium.

-If you ever wonder whether childhood exposure to learning and critical thinking matters, these amazing women, who all had an early interest in STEAM subjects, are proof that it does.
-If we could talk to them now, they might say they asked lots of questions, used tools such as rulers and microscopes, tested solutions to problems, pursued creativity, and explored numbers, patterns and shapes.
-It sounds like a typical day at Primrose Schools®, where the next generation of STEAM thinkers is developing.
+If you ever wonder whether childhood exposure to learning and critical thinking matters, these amazing women, who all had an early interest in STEM subjects, are proof that it does.
+With their curiosity nurtured by grown-ups from a young age, they asked lots of questions, used tools such as rulers and microscopes, tested solutions to problems, pursued creativity, and explored numbers, patterns and shapes.
+It sounds like a typical day at Primrose Schools®, where the next generation of STEM thinkers is developing.
 Parents can help foster their children’s curiosity in STEM subjects at home with these activities.